 While condoms are 98% effective, they can’t fully protect you from all STIs.
 Herpes, genital warts and syphilis can be spread from skin-to-skin contact with any infected area on the body.

-It is important that a person has regular STI tests if they are having sex, especially if it is with a new partner or if it was unprotected sex.
+It is important that a person has regular STI tests if they are having oral, anal or vaginal sex, especially if it is with a new sexual partner or if they've had unprotected sex.

 Can you get an STI from oral sex?

 Yes.
-Some of the most common STIs can be passed through oral sex.
-While the risk of contracting STIs from oral sex is lower than for vaginal or anal sex, there is still a risk.
+Some of the most common STIs can be passed on through oral sex.
+While the risk is lower, there is still a risk.
 Chlamydia, herpes, gonorrhoea, syphilis and HPV (genital warts) can all be transmitted orally.

 Who is responsible for contraception?

-It is both partners’ responsibility to ensure you have safe sex and use contraception to prevent unplanned pregnancy.
+It is both partners’ responsibility to ensure you have access to contraception to prevent unplanned pregnancy and STIs.

+Don't rely on other people to look after your sexual health for you.
 You should always be prepared for safe sex, which means having and using condoms/dams and water-based lubricant.
-Girls can take oral contraceptive pills to avoid unplanned pregnancy but condoms are the only form of contraception that prevents both STIs and unplanned pregnancy.
+Females can take oral contraceptive pills to avoid unplanned pregnancy, but condoms are the only form of contraception that can also prevent most STIs.

 Can you tell if someone has an STI?